-There are some who say the drill should be done with extreme pressure and force, whilst others insist it should be light and gentle.
-Some treat Chi Sau as a form of dynamic combat, akin to free sparring (or as a substitute for it), whilst others view it as a form of active meditation.
-Some schools insist that Chi Sau is “the be all and end all” for Wing Chun fighting theory, whereas within other schools, the drill is rarely trained and even considered redundant.
+There are some who say the drill should be done with extreme pressure and force, while others insist it should be light and gentle.
+Some treat Chi Sau as a form of dynamic combat, akin to free sparring (or as a substitute for it), while others view it as a form of active meditation.
+Some schools insist that Chi Sau is “the be-all and end-all” for Wing Chun fighting theory, whereas within other schools, the drill is rarely trained and even considered redundant.
 The extremes are vast and seemingly endless, and each interpretation of Chi Sau is vigorously defended by those who practise it.

 In recent times, there has been a movement towards using Chi Sau as a means of competition and as an alternative (or supplement) to sparring contests, and this has divided the Wing Chun community and upset several original students of Grandmaster Ip Man.
 They see this trend as detrimental to Wing Chun and causing the system to devolve into a far less effective method of combat, into more of a poor man’s version of wrestling.
 One such “elder statesman” of Wing Chun, on attending such a contest in Hong Kong just months ago, described what he was witnessing as like Sumo wrestling, only to be appalled even further when a younger instructor present replied to his concerns with the comment, “Sumo is good too!”